 Students who have completed a thirteenth year in a secondary (high) school must take and pass College Level Examination Program (CLEP) examinations to receive college credit for courses taken in that thirteenth year.

 All international students must enroll in health and accident insurance approved by Cumberland University and provide evidence of appropriate insurance.
 The Designated School Official (DSO) will assist in locating an agent to supply such service.

 Submit documentation of immunizations

 All students must provide documentation of the required immunizations.
-Required immunizations include; 2 doses of Varicella, 2 doses of MMR, 1 dose of Meningococcal if living on campus, and 3 doses of Hep B if a health science major.
+Required immunizations include; 2 doses of Varicella or history of the chickenpox, 2 doses of MMR, 1 dose of Meningococcal if living on campus, and 3 doses of Hep B if a health science major.

 Once the student has been accepted for admission, the university will then issue a Certificate of Eligibility for non-immigrant “F-1” student status (1-20).

 Check out our International Student FAQs.

 If you have any questions or need any help through your next steps, please don’t hesitate to reach out.
 We’re here to help guide you through this process and discuss your future at Cumberland University.

 The Admissions Office is open Monday through Friday from 8am to 4:30pm CST.
 Please contact the Admissions Office at 615-547-1246 locally or 800-467-0562 to speak with our International Enrollment Specialist or email email@example.com.